ansibleguy/openvpn-recompiled/Readme.md

 * currently only has support for debian-based systems

 If you would like to see another combinations of flags - [check out the options](https://github.com/ansibleguy/openvpn-recompiled/blob/main/Flags.md) and [create an issue](https://github.com/ansibleguy/openvpn-recompiled/issues)

+## Transparency

+As security is important for a software like OpenVPN - it should be transparent and easy to understand how the binaries are build!

+We are:
+- pulling OpenVPN source-code directly from [swupdate.openvpn.org](https://swupdate.openvpn.org/community)
+- not modifying OpenVPN code

+To verify this behavior, you can check out the [build job](https://github.com/ansibleguy/openvpn-recompiled/blob/main/.github/workflows/build.yml) and [build script](https://github.com/ansibleguy/openvpn-recompiled/blob/main/build.sh).

+## Usage

+1. Download the re-compiled binary